trohat/Django-projekt-zvirata/README.md

 # Zvirata

-Django project for Python course taught in ITStep, Prague, from July to November 2021
+## Django project for first Python course taught in ITStep, Prague, from July to November 2021